DonneesdeL/DonneesdeL/README.md

 # Hi there, I'm L 👋
+A driven data professional with a passion for data exploration and innovation, now transitioning focus on **Bank/Financial Analytics**.
+Equipped with technical skills in the field of **AI, Analytics and Data Science**, I'm dedicated to deriving impactful insights and leveraging data to drive informed decision-making and strategic optimization.
+Poised to make meaningful contributions at the intersection of technology and finance. <br>

-I'm a passionate data practitioner with a focus on **NLP**, **Deep Learning**, and **Machine Learning**.<br> I'm excited to share my journey and accomplishments in the world of AI and machine learning.
+I'm excited to share my journey and accomplishments in the world of AI, Data Science and Analytics!

-## 🔥 Recent Achievement: Promotion to NLP Engineer
+## 🔥 Recent Achievement: Transition to Campaigns Officer in Banking Data Science & Analytics

-🚀 I recently advanced in my career to the role of **Natural Language Processing (NLP) Engineer** after completing my training as a *Python and Machine Learning Programmer Trainee*.
-This milestone marks a significant step in my professional journey, and I'm eager to continue pushing the boundaries in the field of AI and Data Science.
+🚀 Thrilled to announce my new role as a **Campaigns Officer** within the Data Science and Analytics Unit of CIMB Bank.
+This transition marks a significant milestone in my career journey.<br>
+ I look forward to contributing my skills and expertise to drive impactful campaigns leveraging ML-DL, Data Science and Analytics.

 ## 👨‍💻 What I Do

-- 🤖 I specialize in Natural Language Processing (NLP), Deep Learning, and Machine Learning.
+- 🤖 Equipped with ML-DL, Data Science and Analytical skills
 - 📊 I enjoy taking raw data and turning it into actionable insights and intelligent solutions through applied analytics.
 - 💡 I always seek opportunities to apply AI to real-world problems and make an impact.